davidwiljac/IoT_bikelight_05/README.md

 The code can now be compiled and downloaded to the board.

 # Hardware
-The schematic of the bikelight, the HT-CT62 chip and the ESP32 Dev Backplane can be found in the repository.

-To build the bikelight the following hardware is needed
+To build the bikelight the following hardware is needed:

 * ESP32 Dev Backplane, with onbuilt HT-CT62 chip
 * 2x Molex antennas